• Mumbai, India

 • Discharge from a nipple

-• Variation in the size or shape of the breast
+• Change in the size and/or form of the breast

 Diagnosis of Breast Cancer